beowolx/rensa/README.md

 2.  **Highly Optimized Routines**: The `update` and `jaccard` methods in `CMinHash` are heavily optimized.
 This includes batch processing of input items, structuring calculations to improve cache utilization, and using vectorized operations (e.g., processing data in fixed-size chunks like blocks of 16 or 8) for faster computations.
 3.  **Performance Focus**: This implementation is specifically engineered for maximum single-threaded performance through these aggressive optimizations and careful memory access patterns.

-### OptDensMinHash (Based on Optimal Densification)

-Rensa also provides `OptDensMinHash`, which implements MinHash enhanced by an optimal densification strategy.
-This approach aims to improve accuracy, especially for sparse datasets or smaller numbers of permutations, by ensuring that MinHash signatures are always fully populated.

-1.  **Densification**: If, after processing all input items, some slots in the MinHash signature remain empty (i.e., no item hashed to them as the minimum), this algorithm fills these empty slots using values from other, non-empty slots in a principled manner.
-This "densification" ensures a complete signature.
-2.  **Theoretical Basis**: The core ideas are drawn from research on densified MinHash algorithms, such as:
-    - Shrivastava, A. (2017).
-Optimal Densification for Fast and Accurate Minwise Hashing. *PMLR*.
-    - Mai, T., et al. (2020).
-On densification for MinWise Hashing. *PMLR*.
-3.  **Usage**: `OptDensMinHash` is designed for unweighted data.
-The densification process is automatically triggered internally when the signature is requested (e.g., via `digest()` or `jaccard()`).

 These design choices result in a suite of MinHash implementations that are fast, memory-efficient, and suitable for large-scale similarity estimation and deduplication tasks.
 Benchmarks show that Rensa's implementations offer significant performance improvements over traditional MinHash libraries like `datasketch`.